szabogabor91/gimlet-website/src/docs/automatically-deploy-your-application-to-staging.md

 To deploy every new main branch commit to staging, add the following deploy policy section to the `.gimlet/staging.yaml` file.

+Also, change your image tag to follow your image tagging convention

 ```diff
 # .gimlet/staging.yaml
 app: frontend